Speuce/Speuce.github.io/README.md

 ## Prerequisites

 In order to follow along with this guide, it is recommended that you are familiar with Markdown, and have a resume to use that is formatted in Markdown.
-See the 'More Resources' of this guide for resources on both resume writing and Markdown.
+See the [More Resources](https://github.com/Speuce/Speuce.github.io/blob/master/README.md#more-resources) section of this guide for resources on both resume writing and Markdown.

 ## Frequently Asked Questions